LNTech/SagaStartTime/README.md

 ---

-Before running the script, you will need to include a webhook URL.
-You can add this by navigating to the app/ directory, and pasting your webhook URL into the file called 'WEBHOOK_URL'.
+Before running the docker image/script for the first time, you need to include a webhook URL.
+You can do this by opening the schedule_discord.py script in the app/ directory, and pasting your webhook into the variable "WEBHOOK_URL"

+This will probably be changed to an environment variable later on

 Includes a Dockerfile that can be built using the following commands